 On race day you must be 10 years or older.
 If you are under 16 you must have a parent or guardian with you at all times on site.
 Under 18 must have consent from a parent or guardian when you register online.

 Will you guys refund my money?

 Sorry, if you cannot make the run we cannot refund your money.
-Consider it merely a generous donation to a worthwhile cause!
+Consider it a generous donation to a worthwhile cause!